Baby boomers: Education

-Universal literacy was a major goal for practically all governments in the developing world and many made significant progress towards this end, even if their 'official' statistics were questionably optimistic.During the postwar era, the importance of modern mathematics—especially mathematical logic, optimization, and numerical analysis—was acknowledged for its usefulness during the war.
+Universal literacy was a major goal for practically all governments in the developing world and many made significant progress towards this end, even if their 'official' statistics were questionably optimistic.
+In the 1980s, James R. Flynn examined psychometric data and discovered evidence that the IQ scores of Americans were increasing significantly between the early 1930s and late 1970s.
+On average, younger cohorts scored higher than their elders.
+This was confirmed by later studies and on data in other countries; the discovery became known as the Flynn effect.
+During the postwar era, the importance of modern mathematics—especially mathematical logic, optimization, and numerical analysis—was acknowledged for its usefulness during the war.
 From this sprang proposals for reforms in mathematics education.
 The international movement to bring about such reforms was launched in the late 1950s, with heavy French influence.
 In France, they also grew out of a desire to bring the subject as it was taught in schools closer to the research done by pure mathematicians, particularly the Nicholas Bourbaki school, which emphasized an austere and abstract style of doing mathematics, axiomatization.
 Up until the 1950s, the purpose of primary education was to prepare students for life and future careers.
 This changed in the 1960s.
 A commission headed by André Lichnerowicz was established to work out the details of the desired reforms in mathematics education.
 At the same time, the French government mandated that the same courses be taught to all schoolchildren, regardless of their career prospects and aspirations.
 Thus the same highly abstract courses in mathematics were taught to not just those willing and able to pursue university studies but also those who left school early to join the workforce.
 From elementary school to the French Baccalaureate, Euclidean geometry and calculus were de-emphasized in favor of set theory and abstract algebra.
 This conception of mass public education was inherited from the interwar period and was taken for granted; the model for the elites was to be applied to all segments of society.
 But by the early 1970s, the Commission ran into problems.
 Mathematicians, physicists, members of professional societies, economists, and industrial leaders criticized the reforms as being suitable for neither schoolteachers nor students.
 Many teachers were ill-prepared and ill-equipped.
 One member of the Lichnerowicz Commission asked, "Should we teach outdated mathematics to less intelligent children?"
 Lichnerowicz resigned and the commission was disbanded in 1973.
+In the United States, the "New Math" initiative—under which students received lessons in set theory, which is what mathematicians actually use to construct the set of real numbers, something advanced undergraduates learned in a course on real analysis, and arithmetic with bases other than ten—was similarly unsuccessful, and was widely criticized by not just parents, but also STEM experts.
 Nevertheless, the influence of the Bourbaki school in mathematics education lived on, as the Soviet mathematician Vladimir Arnold recalled in a 1995 interview.